Updated: Apr 19

-Reconnect to native EMFs outside.
+Reconnect to natural EMFs outside.
 Key times are sunrise and sunset, but regular outside sessions for fresh air, grounding and natural light are of immense benefit in a world full of non-native EMFs.

 2. Clear the air!
 Eliminate as many points of wireless communication (RF) as possible.

 Switch to a hard-wired (ethernet) internet connection.
 It is faster and more secure than WiFi.
 Here is an excellent DIY from Jeromy Johnson of EMFanalysis.com:

 Many devices (printers, TVs, digital assistants etc) will continue to transmit RF pollution once hardwired.
 The best solution is to leave them powered off until needed.
 Or get your own RF meter (see below) and test each device.
 If it won’t go into true airplane mode, consider getting rid of it or replacing with one that does.

-A Google Voice number can be created for free, and you can make/recieve calls and texts through your hardwired computer or phone.
+Cell phones: A Google Voice number can be created for free, and then you can make/recieve calls and texts through your hardwired computer or phone.
 You can forward a cell phone number to it, or get extra fancy with this non-WiFi phone handset from OBiHai Obi1022

-Wireless headphones are problematic.
+Wireless headphones like AirPods are problematic.
 They emit RF pollution 35,000 times greater than the Building Biology Institute’s guidelines (as measured by Stephine @ Sage Living), and they do it closer to your brain than a cellphone.
 AirTube headsets are much safer

 Switch out LED and fluorescent bulbs for incandescent.